-- · Output capacitor shorted to GND
+- Output capacitor shorted to GND

 - Boost inductor or diode open

 - OVP sense resistor open

-After an UVP (undervoltage protection) fault, the A80605 is immediately shutdown and latched off.
+After an UVP (undervoltage protection) fault, the A80606 is immediately shutdown and latched off.
 To enable the IC again, the latched fault must be cleared.
 This can be achieved by powering-cycling the IC, which means either:

-- \bullet V{IN} falls below falling UVLO threshold, or - EN = L for > 16 ms.
+- VIN falls below falling UVLO threshold, or - EN = L for > 16 ms.

-Alternatively, latched fault can be cleared by keeping EN = H but pulling PWM = L for >16 ms. This method has the advantage that it does not reset the IC.
+Alternatively, latched fault can be cleared by keeping EN = H but pulling PWM = L for >16 ms. This method has the advantage that it does not interrupt the CLKOUT signal.